Andy-Jensen/Individual-Project/README.md

     * Nulls were valuable:
         * Nulls were in `side_a_2nd`, `side_b_2nd`, and `territory_name`
             * `side_a_2nd` and `side_b_2nd` were encoded to a `0` or `1` depending if they had an ally or not
-            * `territory_name` nulls were changed to "government" since null values were indicating there was no territorial conflict and that it was internal govermental conflict
+            * `territory_name` nulls were changed to "government" since null values were indicating there was no territorial conflict and that it was a govermental conflict
     * There were an initial 2568 rows
         * The total number of rows was reduced to 294 because there were entries for each "episode" of the war (often on a yearly basis) and I just use the initial entry to predict the `time_to_conflict`